ACROSS AN EMPTY LOT: a temporary memorial to the empty space.

 This work was initially created and exhibited over the course of seven nights in spring and summer, 2016.

-A reimagined version of this project is in process, and happening October 3, 12, 16, 26, 2018 under the new title, LOT REIMAGINED: a temporary memorial to what was, is, and… This version is made possible in part with funding from the Upper manhattan Empowerment Zone Development Corporation and administered by LMCC.
+The lot is no longer empty.
+A reimagined version of this project happened October 3, 12, 16, 26, 2018 under a new title, LOT REIMAGINED: a temporary memorial to what was, is, and… This version was made possible in part with funding from the Upper manhattan Empowerment Zone Development Corporation and administered by LMCC.

 Next up: summer 2019.